shafeeqq/copyrow/readme.md

 ## Configuration option

-     "maximum" :"4"   // Maximum number of rows copy "copyfrom" : "row", // The row which you need to copy "custommessage" : "Maxixmum record", // Custom message will alert once maximum number exceeds "dynamicname" : false,  // the input element will be relaced with auto increment value if it is true and if false it will take same name
+     "maximum" :"4"   // Maximum number of rows can copy "copyfrom" : "row", // The row which you need to copy "custommessage" : "Maxixmum record", // Custom message will alert once maximum number exceeds "dynamicname" : false,  // the input element will be relaced with auto increment value if it is true and if false it will take same name
-    "removeclass" : "deleted",  // Automatic button to remove the copied row.Css Class of the button can pass and so you can customize the button  with your own style.
+    "removeclass" : "delete",  // Automatic button to remove the copied row.Css Class of the button can pass and so you can customize the button  with your own style.